€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Condition of continued service applicable to Xavier Huillard

-It should be noted that Mr Huillard has not entered into an employment contract with the Group.
-The condition of continued service is therefore evaluated with regard to the appointments he holds at VINCI SA, namely as Chairman, Chief Executive Officer and Director, the terms of office of which are limited by law and the Articles of Association.
+As Mr Huillard has not entered into an employment contract with the Group, the condition of continued service is evaluated with regardto the appointments he holds at VINCI SA, namely as Chairman, Chief Executive Officer and Director, the terms of office of which arelimited by law and the Articles of Association.

 Dismissal as Chief Executive Officer by decision of the BoardPartial eligibility maintained, on a pro rata basis, over the period from the grant date of the award to the date of termination